40.7833° N, 73.9667° W

-The existing villagers occupying park land were given final notice.
+Existing villagers occupying park land were given final notice.

-Central Park opened to the public.
+Central Park was opened to the public.

-Central Park officially opened.
+Central Park was officially opened.

 Following completion of the park, Olmsted cautioned that he would answer "for no man's safety in it from bullies, garroters, or highway robbers after dusk."
-He later died.